The Call to Ban Asbestos in the United States

 Asbestos exposure is linked to several serious illnesses, including mesothelioma, a type of cancer that is aggressive and spreads rapidly.
 Asbestos can also cause lung cancer, asbestosis, other respiratory illnesses, and some abdominal illnesses and cancers.[1]

-Efforts to fully ban asbestos in the U.S. have so far failed:
+Previous efforts to fully ban asbestos in the U.S. included:

-- In 1989, the Environmental Protection Agency issued the Asbestos Ban and Phase-Out Rule (ABPR) In 1991, The U.S. Court of Appeals for the Fifth Circuit Court threw out much of the order.
-This followed a lawsuit brought against the EPA by Corrosion Proof Fittings and other asbestos manufacturers.[2]
+- In 1989, the Environmental Protection Agency issued the Asbestos Ban and Phase-Out Rule (ABPR).
+In 1991, The U.S. Court of Appeals for the Fifth Circuit Court threw out much of the order.
+This followed a lawsuit against the EPA by Corrosion Proof Fittings and other asbestos manufacturers.[3]

 - Another bill that stalled in Congress was the Alan Reinstein Ban Asbestos Now Act of 2022.
 The bill would have amended the Toxic Substances Control Act to bring about a full ban.
 Alan Reinsten was the president of the Asbestos Diseases and Awareness Organization and died from mesothelioma in 2006.[5]